katalyst/healthcheck/README.md

 Configuration:

-If running in a cluster environment or if redis is not localhost, redis url should be configured in an initializer, e.g.
+Redis URL will automatically be set from Rails configuration, but can be configured manually in an initializer, e.g.
 ```
 Katalyst::Healthcheck.configure do |config|
   config.store.redis.options.url = "redis://hostname:port"